ghfbsd/cdseis/README.md

     followed by LP.
 3.  ##Data output in AH format now has gain reported in counts/meter, instead of counts/micrometer.##
-4. Cdseis now reads the band (short-period, long-period, etc.) from the station log, and puts this in the filename if requested.
+4. CDSEIS now reads the band (short-period, long-period, etc.) from the station log, and puts this in the filename if requested.
 The channel name in the headers is converted to SEED format (eg LHZ for long-period high gain, vertical).
 Channel used to be called VERT for vertical.